MHumm/delphi-code-coverage-wizard-plus/README.md

 a new version, if desired.
 Updates of the wizard should contain updated versions as well.

 ## How to install?
+You might need EdgeView2SDK from Tools/GetIt package manager to be installed first.
-Just open and run the project provided in the Source directory.
+Afterwards just open and run the project provided in the Source directory.
 When run for the first time or when you installed another version of the IDE it will display a dialog you can use to add it to the Tools menus of all Delphi versions/profiles it finds on your computer.
+It will additionally ask if it shall associate the .DCCP project file extension with the tool so you can open these files directly from file Explorer.

 ## How to use it?